Manipulating with strings

 str.len()

 The function returns the string length.
 If the string is empty, it returns zero.
-Note that Aba counts Unicode scalar values, not bytes or grapheme clusters.
+Note that Aba counts Unicode scalar values (code points), not bytes or grapheme clusters.

 Search for | Replace to | Explanation |